miklevin/MikeLev.in/_posts/2025-01-12-vim-indention-selection.md

 I’m compiling visual mode and search techniques to select Python methods, focusing on next non-indented lines and class-related patterns, as there’s no built-in method for Python function selection.

+## So You Found Something I Hadn't, Right o1 Pro?

 **o1 Pro**: First, the short (and somewhat frustrating) truth:

 > **Vanilla Vim (and thus most Vim emulations like VSCode Vim mode) does not provide a built-in, indentation-based text object**—that is, a quick motion or text object that selects “everything at this indent level” without relying on braces/brackets or plugins.